A Finite Sample Complexity Bound for Distributionally Robust Q-learning: Introduction

 Recent advances in sample complexity theory of $Q$-learning and its variants are propelled by the breakthroughs in finite time analysis of SA. \cite{wainwright2019l_infty} proved a sample path bound for the SA recursion.
 This enables variance reduction techniques that help to achieve optimal learning rate in \cite{wainwright2019}.
 In comparison, \cite{chen2020} established finite sample guarantees of SA only under a second moment bound on the martingale difference noise sequence.

-Our work uses the theoretical framework of the classical minimax control and robust MDPs; see, e.g., \citet{gonzalez-trejo2002,Iyengar2005, wiesemann2013,huan2010,shapiro2022}, where those works establish the concept of distributional robustness in MDPs and derive the distributionally robust Bellman equation.
-Recently, learning distributionally robust policies from data gains attention \citep{si2020distributional,pmlr-v130-zhou21d, pmlr-v162-liu22a,yang2021}.
-Among those works, \cite{si2020distributional} studies the contextual bandit setting, while \citet{pmlr-v130-zhou21d, Panaganti2021, pmlr-v162-liu22a,yang2021} focus on the tabular RL regime.
+Our work uses the theoretical framework of the classical minimax control and robust MDPs; see, e.g., \citet{gonzalez-trejo2002,Iyengar2005, wiesemann2013,huan2010,shapiro2022}, where those works established the concept of distributional robustness in MDPs and derive the distributionally robust Bellman equation.
+Recently, learning distributionally robust policies from data gains attention \citep{si2020distributional,pmlr-v130-zhou21d, yang2021,pmlr-v162-liu22a,Shi2022ModelBase}.
+Among those works, \cite{si2020distributional} studied the contextual bandit setting. \cite{pmlr-v130-zhou21d, Panaganti2021,yang2021, Shi2022ModelBase} focused on the model-based tabular RL setting; \cite{pmlr-v162-liu22a} tackled the DR-RL problem using a model free approach.